The Boys season 5

-The fifth and final season of the American superhero television series The Boys, the first series in the franchise based on the comic book series of the same name written by Garth Ennis and Darick Robertson, was developed for television by American writer and television producer Eric Kripke.
-The season will be produced by Sony Pictures Television in association with Point Grey Pictures, Original Film, Kripke Enterprises, Kickstart Entertainment and KFL Nightsky Productions.
+The fifth and final season of the American satirical superhero television series The Boys, the first series in the franchise based on the comic book series of the same name created by Garth Ennis and Darick Robertson, was developed for television by Eric Kripke.
+The season was produced by Sony Pictures Television and Amazon MGM Studios in association with Point Grey Pictures, Original Film, Kripke Enterprises, Kickstart Entertainment, and KFL Nightsky Productions.

-The show's fifth and final season is set to star Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capone, Karen Fukuhara, Nathan Mitchell, Colby Minifie, Cameron Crovetti, Susan Heyward, Valorie Curry, Jeffrey Dean Morgan, and Jensen Ackles, all returning from prior seasons, joined by Daveed Diggs.
+The show's fifth season stars Karl Urban, Jack Quaid, Antony Starr, Erin Moriarty, Jessie T. Usher, Laz Alonso, Chace Crawford, Tomer Capone, Karen Fukuhara, Nathan Mitchell, Colby Minifie, Susan Heyward, Valorie Curry, and Cameron Crovetti, all returning from prior seasons, with Daveed Diggs joining the cast.
+In the season, the Boys and Billy Butcher, who possesses a virus capable of killing all Supes in the world, join forces one last time to try to end the reign of Homelander, who now threatens to become immortal with the discovery of V1, the first version of Compound V.

-The fifth season was announced on May 14, 2024, and confirmed as the final season on June 11, 2024.
+The world premiere took place on March 19, 2026, at Cinema Moderno in Rome, Italy.
+The season premiered on the streaming service Amazon Prime Video on April 8, 2026, with its first two episodes.
+The remaining six episodes were released weekly until May 20.
+The season received generally favorable reviews, with praise towards its action sequences, character development, social commentary, humor, storyline, performances (particularly Urban, Starr, Fukuhara, and Ackles), and having a mostly satisfying conclusion; however, numerous criticized its pacing and claimed the season suffered from a lack of focus, while the series finale received much criticism with multiple critics divided with the ending overall.
+(Note: Attributed to multiple sources:)